-Request more information about programs at Skyline College by clicking on the links below:
+Get more information about Skyline College by clicking links below:

 Interested in starting your college career at a community college?
 Skyline Community College offers most general education classes for around $150 for in state residents.
 Out-of state residents pay about $800 per class, but residency rates are granted after a year (please contact the admissions office for more information).
 Skyline is located in San Bruno, California which is in the Southern San Francisco metropolitan area.
 Skyline College is one of 3 schools that make up the San Mateo County Community College District; together they serve 40,000 students.

 Skyline College's main goal seems to be to prepare students for a seamless transfer to a four-year school.
 To help students with the process, the school has a Transfer Center to assist you every step of the way.
 Skyline guarantees general admission to some California State Universities and many of the UC campuses; although many of their students transfer to Stanford or other private schools.

 Skyline College offers student services that almost every college offers such as a library and a bookstore; however it also maintains an art gallery and 41 different clubs to join.
 Skyline also offers a program called Sparkpoint, a financial training program that coaches students in lifelong financial fitness.
 This community college also offers limited sports teams that can help students bodies stay in shape!

 If saving thousands of dollars on your first two years of school appeals to you and you live in California, take a look at Skyline College at http://skylinecollege.edu/.

 Estimated Costs & Financial Aid